PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 to know how to create and initialize a tensor, but will in fact also shed light on how some of the methods work.

-As mentioned, all tensors in TensorXD.jl are interpreted as linear maps (morphisms) from a domain (a `ProductSpace{S,N₂}`) to a codomain (another `ProductSpace{S,N₁}`), with the same `S<:ElementarySpace` that labels the type of spaces associated with the individual tensor indices.
+All tensors in TensorXD.jl are interpreted as linear maps from a domain (`ProductSpace{S,N₂}`) to a codomain (`ProductSpace{S,N₁}`), with the same `S<:ElementarySpace` that labels the type of spaces associated with the individual tensor indices.
 The overall type for all such tensor maps is `AbstractTensorMap{S, N₁, N₂}`.
+The constructor for a concrete `TensorMap` is `TensorMap(..., codomain, domain)`.
 Note that we place information about the codomain before that of the domain.
-Indeed, we have already encountered the constructor for the concrete parametric type `TensorMap` in the form `TensorMap(..., codomain, domain)`.
-This convention is opposite to the mathematical notation, e.g. ``\mathrm{Hom}(W,V)`` or ``f:W→V``, but originates from the fact that a normal matrix is also denoted as having size `m × n` or is constructed in Julia as `Array(..., (m, n))`, where the first integer `m` refers to the codomain being `m`- dimensional, and the seond integer `n` to the domain being `n`-dimensional.
-This also explains why we have consistently used the symbol ``W`` for spaces in the domain and ``V`` for spaces in the codomain.
-A tensor map ``t:(W₁ ⊗ … ⊗ W_{N₂}) → (V₁ ⊗ … ⊗ V_{N₁})`` will be created in Julia as `TensorMap(..., V1 ⊗ ... ⊗ VN₁, W1 ⊗ ... ⊗ WN₂)`.
+This convention is opposite to the mathematical notation, e.g., ``\mathrm{Hom}(W,V)`` or ``f:W→V``, but originates from the fact that a normal matrix is denoted as having size `m × n` or is constructed in Julia as `Array(..., (m, n))`, where the first integer `m` refers to the codomain being `m`-dimensional, and the second integer `n` to the domain being `n`-dimensional.

-Furthermore, the abstract type `AbstractTensor{S,N}` is just a synonym for `AbstractTensorMap{S,N,0}`, i.e. for tensor maps with an empty domain, which is equivalent to the unit of the monoidal category, or thus, the field of scalars ``𝕜``.
+The abstract type `AbstractTensor{S,N}` is just a synonym for `AbstractTensorMap{S,N,0}`, i.e., for tensor maps with an empty domain, which is equivalent to the unit of the tensor category.

-Currently, `AbstractTensorMap` has two subtypes. `TensorMap` provides the actual implementation, where the data of the tensor is stored in a `DenseArray` (more specifically a `DenseMatrix` as will be explained below). `AdjointTensorMap` is a simple wrapper type to denote the adjoint of an existing `TensorMap` object.
+Currently, `AbstractTensorMap` has two subtypes. `TensorMap` provides the actual implementation, where the data of the tensor is stored in a `DenseMatrix`.
+`AdjointTensorMap` is a simple wrapper type to denote the adjoint of an existing `TensorMap` object.
 In the future, additional types could be defined, to deal with sparse data, static data, diagonal data, etc...

 ## [Storage of tensor data](@id ss_tensor_storage)

-Before discussion how to construct and initalize a `TensorMap{S}`, let us discuss what is meant by 'tensor data' and how it can efficiently and compactly be stored.
-Let us first discuss the case `sectortype(S) == Trivial` sector, i.e. the case of no symmetries.
-In that case the data of a tensor `t = TensorMap(..., V1 ⊗ ... ⊗ VN₁, W1 ⊗ ... ⊗ WN₂)` can just be represented as a multidimensional array of size
+Let us discuss what is meant by 'tensor data' and how it can efficiently and compactly be stored.

+In the case with no symmetries, i.e., `sectortype(S) == Trivial`, the data of a tensor `t = TensorMap(..., V1 ⊗ ... ⊗ VN₁, W1 ⊗ ... ⊗ WN₂)` can be represented as a
+multidimensional array of size

 `(dim(V1), dim(V2), …, dim(VN₁), dim(W1), …, dim(WN₂))`